-of the corporate world.
-If a womyn seeks power and money in life and is aggressive, ambitious and competitive, then yes, there could be a place for her in the corporate world.
-She can obtain "freedom and equality" with her male peers even though in reality these qualities are viewed as greed and power from the perspective of the poor.
+All that most reforms accomplish whether they are called for within a radical or capitalist context, is the accommodation of a few more white womyn that are capable and willing to assimilate into male dominated the institutions.
+This means accepting the values and principles of the corporate world. Τs a womvn seeks power and money life and is aggressive, in ambitious and competitive. then yes, there could be a place for her in the corporate world.
+She can obtain "freedom and equality" with her male peers even though in reality qualities these are viewed as greed and power from the of perspective the poor.

-There is enough profit margin in Europe and North America to accommodate white middle class womyn in order to diffuse potentially threatening feminist movement.
+There is enough profit margin in Europe and North America to accommodate white middle class womyn in order to diffuse potentially threatening а feminist movement.
 There is hope for these middle class womyn to attain equal pay for work of equal value, more government subsidized daycare centres, abortion on demand, tougher anti-porn and rape laws and affirmative action which could place programs token womyn in every professional field.

-There will never be a large enough profit margin in the western world to alleviate the poverty of coloured, Indian, and Third World womyn because the definition. essence, very fibre of the patriarchy and capitalism is rooted in making wealth for the few by exploiting the many, and in objectifying womvn and nature to transform them into products sold for a profit.
+There will never be a large enough profit margin in the western world to alleviate the poverty of coloured.
+Indian. and Third World womyn because the definition. essence, very fibre of the patriarchy and capitalism is rooted in making wealth for few the by exploiting the many, and in objectifying womyn and nature to transform them into products sold for a profit.
 This system of exploitation is maintained and protected by parliament, the legal system, and the police force.
-It is a contradiction in terms to believe these institutions would contain legitimate channels for the destruction of a system they are designed to protect.
+It is a contradiction in terms to believe these institutions would contain channels for legitimate the destruction of a system they are designed to protect.